-The first day was about evaluating progress of various project tasks, technical concepts and current developments of the lower limb exoskeleton prototype and of the ankle exoskeleton prototype, sensing technologies to be integrated in the smart garment, strategies for near future and long-term activities and project management.
+The first day was about evaluating the progress of various project tasks, technical concepts and current developments of the lower limb exoskeleton prototype and of the ankle exoskeleton prototype, sensing technologies to be integrated in the smart garment, strategies for the near future and long-term activities and project management.

 The M.O.T.I.O.N project participates at the 17th World Congress of the International Society for Prosthetics and Orthotics with a poster exhibition at International Community Lounge.

 “Basics to Bionics” is the theme of the World Congress this year.
 “Basics to Bionics” refers to the large spectrum of the rehabilitation field and assistive technology, including traditional rehabilitation approaches and more complex interactions between humans and machines (rehabilitation robotics), while embracing the relevance and importance of both basic and emerging technologies.

 For the M.O.T.I.O.N project, this was a great opportunity to actively promote the project amongst the participants at the event, inform them about latest developments in the field of assistive technology and rehabilitation robotics, and extend the network of stakeholders.

 The M.O.T.I.O.N project was presented at the PRIMOH workshop on rehabilitation robotics.

 Laurent Peyrodie (project coordinator, HEI Yncrea), Luiza Muraru and Sofie Verhaegen (Mobilab & Care @ Thomas More) participated at this event.

 For more information, view https://www.interreg2seas.eu/en/content/2-seas-mid-term-review-event